 If your child has ADHD, they may also have a vision problem—even if they passed the school vision screening with flying colors!
 You see, school-based visual acuity tests don’t evaluate critical visual skills such as eye focusing and eye tracking – both of which are essential for reading and learning.

 That’s why it’s important to schedule a functional eye exam, especially if your child has ADHD.
-At Brain Vision Institute in Schaumburg, we'll thoroughly evaluate your child's vision and check for signs of convergence insufficiency, strabismus (crossed eyes), amblyopia (lazy eye) and other visual problems.
+At Brain Vision Institute in South Barrington, we'll thoroughly evaluate your child's vision and check for signs of convergence insufficiency, strabismus (crossed eyes), amblyopia (lazy eye) and other visual problems.